draz123/deliveroo/README.md

 Or run them from the IDE.

 Tests are stored in two locations:
-- **deliveroo/src/test/groovy** - higher level tests covering all logic used for parsing
+- **cron/src/test/groovy** - higher level tests covering all logic used for parsing
-- **deliveroo/src/test/java** - lower level tests covering rule engine
+- **cron/src/test/java** - lower level tests covering rule engine

-**CronParserTest** contains tests covering all logic used for parsing, the rest of them are responsible for particular steps used in flow.
+**CronParserTest** is a functional test.
+It contains tests covering all logic used for parsing, the rest of test classes are unit tests.